rlunar/valkey-php/docs/content/hashes.md

 *key*: String
 *iterator*: Long (reference)
 *pattern*: Optional pattern to match against
-*count*: How many keys to return in a go (only a suggestion to Redis)
+*count*: How many keys to return in a go (only a suggestion to Valkey)
 ##### *Return value*
 *Array* An array of members that match our pattern